Overview

 Expansive ridgetop views reveal Mount Diablo to the west, Mount St. Helena to the north and the snow-covered Sierra to the east.
 Lowland valleys cradle the headwaters of Marsh Creek.

 Park activities include hiking, horseback riding, picnicking and camping.
 There is a backpack campsite in the Regional Preserve.
 Reservation is required to use the campsite.
-To make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Reservations are required and must be made 2 or more business days in advance.
+View the Camping page for more information, and call Reservations to reserve.

 Upcoming Events